alon153/this-is-not-a-game/README.md

-# this-is-not-a-game
+# This Is Not a Game
-This Is Not a Game
+A fast paced whacky and chaotic party game!